Tesla wraps

 $4,500 to $9,500

-A handful of specialty shops have developed stainless-specific install processes, often using primer pre-treatment and modified adhesive films.
+Tesla's own service wraps Cybertruck for a flat $4,500 in matte, satin, or gloss vinyl at participating centres.
+Beyond that, a handful of specialty shops have developed stainless-specific install processes, often using primer pre-treatment and modified adhesive films.
 Lifespan still trails standard wrap by 1 to 2 years.
-Worth it only if matte black or similar finish is the goal.

 Path 3: do nothing